edgalbinski/The-Data-Behind-Developer-Pay-What-Drives-Market-Value-in-the-U.S.-Tech-Industry/README.md

 ### 🌍 **Global Highlights**
 - Most respondents are from **Europe** and **North America**.
+- When we analyse the countries with the highest compensation for each region we can see that the U.S.A has the highest avegare compensation in the world.
+But the U.S.A also has the largest variance in compensation between developers, pointing to the huge inequality in pay the American job market experiences.

-The comparison between languages developers use today and those they want to learn next reveals clear market trends:
+The comparison between languages developers use today and those they want to learn next reveals some market trends:
-- Java and C remain critical for legacy systems but show signs of decline in future interest, while Go and Rust stand out as emerging, high-value skills that could define the next wave of developer demand.
+- **Java and C** remain critical for legacy systems but show signs of decline in future interest, while **Go and Rust** stand out as emerging skills that could soon be requirements for high-paying and innovative positions.

 ### 🇺🇸 **U.S.-Specific Insights**